 According to the organization, Latina teens commonly have sexual partners that are four or more years older.
 However, teens with older partners are less likely to use contraception and thus more likely to get pregnant, also according to the organization.

-Another possibility for the high pregnancy rate is that Latino teens are also less likely to use contraception such as condoms, according to a
+Another possibility for the high pregnancy rate is that Latino teens are also less likely to use contraception such as condoms, according to a 2008 presentation from the organization.

 Sexually active teens who reported that they used a condom the last time they had sex